Solstice Cyclists: Controversy

 2001 and subsequent years were controversial for the naked cyclists, including references to them as "parade crashers".
 In 2001, police and organizers posted laws against indecent exposure to warn of possible prosecution.
 Organizers claimed cyclists were getting in the way of the event's artistic freedom.
+An editorial that day (May 17, 2001) in The Seattle Times said: "They have stolen the spotlight on a parade that is supposed to be about art, not about being unclothed.
+Some Fremonters appear to resent that and do not want the nudists doing this.
+However, many welcome the cyclists.
+Neither of them want the cyclists wrestled to the pavement by police, spoiling the atmosphere of their parade."